-Regardless of the path you choose, the best way to learn typography is to practice.
-Don’t just read the rules.
+Regardless of the path you choose, don’t just read the rules.
 Practice.
 Find typographic problems and solve them.
 That’s the easiest way to get better at typography.

 The typographic rules in this book aren’t limited to particular software.
-You can apply these rules in any modern page-layout program, word processor, or web browser.
-I’ve included specific technical tips for Microsoft Word 2010 through 2016 (for Windows), Microsoft Word 2016 (for Mac OS), Apple Pages 5 (for Mac OS), and also HTML/CSS.
+You can apply them in any modern page-layout program, word processor, or web browser.

 But the focus of this book is typography.
 It’s not intended to replace your software manual or other technical resources.
 I’ve skipped instructions for topics that are especially basic (e.g., how to apply bold or italic formatting) or especially complicated (e.g., how to implement paragraph and character styles).

 Written documents lie along a continuum from more typographically flexible (e.g., letterhead, research papers ) to less (e.g., résumés ).
 Not every recommendation in this book will suit every document.
 Use your judgment.